 Hjalti, Jan, and Ella visit Capitol Records and get invited to see Radiohead that same night at Hollywood Bowl.

-2 DAYS LATER—Ella and Jan get married in Las Vegas (partially paid for by AIGA LA).
+2 DAYS LATER—Ella and Jan get married in Las Vegas (partially paid for by AIGA LA.
+Thank you!).

 MAY—Hjalti and Jan travel across the globe for four weeks for Adobe, to film young creatives in their studios and cities (amazing around-the-world trip, but the project ends up unfinished for some reason…).